-Due Regard
+1.5 Due Regard

-LPT will ensure that Due regard for equality is taken and as such will undertake an analysis of equality (assessment of impact) on existing and new policies in line with the Equality Act 2010.
+LPT will ensure that due regard for equality is taken and as such will undertake an analysis of equality (assessment of impact) on existing and new policies in line with the Equality Act 2010.
 This process will help to ensure that:

-- Strategies, policies and services are free from discrimination; - · LPT complies with current equality legislation; - Due regard is given to equality in decision making and subsequent processes; - Opportunities for promoting equality are identified.
+- Strategies, policies and procedures and services are free from discrimination. - LPT complies with current equality legislation. - Due regard is given to equality in decision making and subsequent processes. - Opportunities for promoting equality are identified.

-Please refer to due regard assessment (Appendix F) of this policy.
+Please refer to due regard assessment (Appendix 5) of this policy.

-Definitions that apply to this Policy
+1.6 Definitions that apply to this policy

-- Reservists Volunteer Reservists (civilians recruited into the Royal Naval Reserves, Royal Marines Reserves, Territorial Army and Royal Auxiliary Air Force) or Regular Reservists (ex-regular servicemen who may retain a liability to be mobilised depending on how long , , , , , , , , , , , , , , , , , , , , they have served in the Armed Forces.
+Reservists Volunteer Reservists (civilians recruited into the Royal Naval Reserves, Royal Marines Reserves, Army Reserve and Royal Air Forces) or Regular Reservists (ex-regular servicemen who may retain a liability to be mobilised depending on how long they have served in the Armed Forces.
+Cadet Forces Adult Volunteers (CFAV) A volunteer who helps instruct and advise Sea, Army or Air Cadets at their training sessions.

 Mobilisation Mobilisation is the process of calling reservists into full time service with the Regular Forces, in order to make them available for military operations.
-Demobilisation Once a Reservist's deployment or task finishes they are demobilised at a nominated mobilisation centre.
-The Reservist undergoes checks and briefings including medical, welfare and o o i period of post operational leave will follow.
-Armed Forces The Armed Forces Covenant is a promise by the nation ensuring Covenant that those who serve or who have served in the armed forces, and their families, are treated fairly.
+Demobilisation Once a Reservist's deployment or task finishes, they are demobilised at a nominated mobilisation centre.
+The Reservist undergoes checks and briefings including medical, welfare and period of post operational leave will follow.
+Armed Forces Covenant The Armed Forces Covenant is a promise by the nation ensuring that those who serve or who have served in the armed forces, and their families, are treated fairly.